wgong/cs-faculty/README.md

 # CS Faculty Info

 *Important Note*: <br>
-In order to perserve your data, make sure to backup your local duckdb file before git-pull the latest code.
+In order to perserve your data, make sure to backup your local duckdb file before upgrading to the latest code.

 ## Get started
 ```